marcusbaer/node-sms/README.md

 3. a read mode
 4. a send mode

-Calling the reader without parameters is the render mode: after a given timeout SMS are called from gateway.
+Calling the reader without parameters is the render mode: after a given timeout SMS messages are fetched from gateway.
 If there is a new message, all registered applications are called to fetch messages by calling with read mode.

 	smsd

 Other command line applications can register to be informed by a call of some command line code:

-	smsd --register=foo
+	smsd --register="application --parameter"

 Fetch messages with read mode: